Compress video for Instagram.

 Have a video in a different format?
 We support 20+ formats:

-What is the maximum file size for Instagram videos?
+What is Instagram's video file size limit?

 Related Articles